ECE3400Team17/ECE3400_Team17/milestone1.md

 #### 1. Crossline detection:

-For the grid paths on which our robot moves, the robot would turn 90 degrees at the crossline point to draw a figure 8.
-Hence how to detect the place to turn is the first fundamental sub-routine we need design.
+For the grid on which our robot moves, the robot would turn 90 degrees at the crossroad points to draw a figure 8.
+Hence how to detect the place to turn is the first fundamental sub-routine we need to design.
 When the robot comes across a crossline, all of the sensors lined up at the bottom of the robot will be on the black tapes.
 That is to say, if all sensors have a very high input value, we make the robot start to rotate.

 ![](./images/Milestone1/crossingMap.PNG)

 #### 2. Turning 90 degrees:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Wm7HhTSVdLU" frameborder="0" allowfullscreen></iframe>

-To make the robot turn 90 degrees, we basically use the delay method.
+To make the robot turn 90 degrees, we basically used the delay method.
 We make the two wheels turn in opposite direction for a small amount of time to rotate the robot for a certain angle.
 The rotating time is controlled by the time we delay, and according to our experiments, the robot will rotate 90 degrees when we delay 800 ms.

 #### 3. Moving in figure-8 pattern: